jordanconway/runner-determinator-pid-controller/README.md

 - **Real-time Spend Monitoring**: Tracks current spend and daily spend rates using the Ternary API
 - **Modular API Integration**: Uses a centralized helper function for all Ternary API queries, reducing code duplication and improving maintainability
+- **Dynamic Rollout Percentage**: Automatically fetches the LF runner rollout percentage from the PyTorch test-infra issue comment and uses it in the PID controller logic
 - **PID Control**: Uses a PID controller to make smooth, responsive adjustments to job distribution
 - **Safety Features**:
   - 2% safety margin to prevent overspending